 The menu bar above will guide you to the downloadable files and the products for sale.

 I ordered extra hardware to assemble the printed parts, and have built a store here (see menu bar above) to sell kits with exactly what you need to make each rig work.
-For those without access to a 3D printer, I am also offering for sale a limited number of kits with all the printed parts.
+For those without access to a 3D printer, I am also offering kits for sale with all the printed parts.
 These all require assembly, so check the kit information to see if you are comfortable with the required procedures.
-I don’t have any inventory of most of the 3D printed parts, so the kits will be mostly made to order, and it might take several days to get each one ready to ship.
+I will try to have a few of each of the 3D printed parts on hand so I can ship as soon as an order arrives.
 International shipping is too complicated for the free WordPress ecommerce plugin I found, so I can only ship to the US for now.